DomenicoTanzarella/predictingEuro24winner/README.md

     - Players data Exploration and feature engineering
     - Final dataset creation
   - Train the Model
-  - Predict results in group stage (prep work)
+  - Predict results (prep work)
     - Group Games Showtime
     - Predictions for the round of 16
     - Predictions for the round of 8
     - Predictions for the semifinals
     - Predictions for the final

     ...and the winner of Euro2024 is...